aydinsenih/elestirorg_backend/README.md

 Returns : "status" and "message"(if error occurred).

 /setchoice method POST
-Params: "token", "questionID", "choice"
+Body: "questionID", "choice"
+Header : "AuthToken"
 "questionID" must be valid.
 "choice"(integer) must be between 1 and 5 (1 and 5 include).

 Returns : JSON with "status", "data" and "message"(if error occurred).

 /createcomment method POST
-Params: "token", "questionID", "comment", "emoji".
+Body: "questionID", "comment", "emoji".
+Header : "AuthToken"
 "questionID" must be valid.

 Returns : JSON with "status", "message"(if error occurred).

 /getcomments/{questionid} method GET
-Params: "count"(not required), "offset"(not required).
+Body: "count"(not required), "offset"(not required).

 Returns:  JSON with "status", "data" and "message"(if error occurred).

 /user/{userid} method GET or POST
-Params: "token"(not required).
+Body:
+Header : "AuthToken"(not required).

 Returns: Json with "status", "data" and "message"(if error occurred).

 /getquestionsbyuserid/{userid} method GET
-Params: "offset"(not required) and "count"(not required).
+Body: "offset"(not required) and "count"(not required).

 Returns: Json with "status", "data" and "message"(if error occurred).

 /getcommentsbyuserid/{userid} method GET
-Params: "offset"(not required) and "count"(not required).
+Body: "offset"(not required) and "count"(not required).

 Returns: Json with "status", "data" and "message"(if error occurred).

 /question/{questionid} method POST or GET
-Params: "token" (with "token" method must be POST. not required).
+Header : "AuthToken" (with "AuthToken" method must be POST. not required).

 Returns: Json with "status", "data" and "message"(if error occurred).